-1. JUDGMENT WRITING: This two-day seminar is presented to a group of approximately 10 judges at a time as funding permits.

-In the 1997/98 fiscal year the Education Secretariat contracted with Professor Edward Berry of the University of Victoria to prepare a text in judgment writing for all judges of the Court.
-That text has now been prepared and distributed to all judges of the Court.

-- 2. PRE-RETIREMENT SEMINARS: Intended to assist judges in their retirement planning (together with their spouses), this two and onehalf day program deals with the transition from the bench to retirement and is presented in Toronto (whenever numbers warrant), usually on an annual basis. - 3.
+- 1. JUDGMENT WRITING: This two-day seminar is presented to a group of approximately 10 judges at a time as funding permits. - In the 1997/98 fiscal year the Education Secretariat contracted with Professor Edward Berry of the University of Victoria to prepare a text in judgment writing for all judges of the Court.
+That text has now been prepared and distributed to all judges of the Court. - 2.
+PRE-RETIREMENT SEMINARS: Intended to assist judges in their retirement planning (together with their spouses), this two and one-half day program deals with the transition from the bench to retirement and is presented in Toronto (whenever numbers warrant), usually on an annual basis. - 3.
 JUDICIAL COMMUNICATION PROGRAM.
 In March, 1998, the Ontario Court of Justice retained the services of Professor Gordon Zimmerman together with Professor Alayne Casteel of the University of Nevada to present a training program on Judicial Communication.
 The program involved directed activities and discussion on verbal and non-verbal communications, listening and related problems.
 Individual judges were videotaped and their communication techniques were critiqued in the course of the program.
 The program, which was presented to 25 Ontario Court of Justice judges, was intended to serve as a pilot project for future seminars on judicial communication, which will be presented as funding and scheduling permits.
-The Secretariat is now working on its own judicial communication program for presentation to all judges of the Court.
+The Secretariat put on the first of these seminars in March 2000.
+It was attended by 16 judges of the Ontario Court of Justice and 2 from the Canadian Association of Provincial Court Judges who were invited to observe and participate in order to assess the program for use in other provinces.
+This program was organized, developed and presented by Professor Neil Gold and his associate Frank Borowicz who adapted the pilot project to the specific role of a trial judge in a Canadian court.